Aaron98990/ways-of-the-game/excessive-force.md

 - [Push - Head to wall - Violent Conduct](https://youtu.be/BJuuShcWtas?feature=shared&t=238)
 <!-- [Charge - Head to advertising bpard/wall - Serious Foul Play](https://youtu.be/Ysl1u1yBaQ0?feature=shared&t=120) -->

-When the ball is out of play; the ball has cleary been held by the goalkeeper for a while; or the ball is no where close, any action that causes a player to involuntairly fall down is violent conduct.
+When the ball is out of play; the ball has cleary been held by the goalkeeper for a while; or the ball is no where close and no tactical reason, any deliberate action that causes an opponent to involuntairly fall down is violent conduct.
 [Violent Conduct 1](https://youtu.be/FxcrgGIW_pw?feature=shared&t=1205), [Violent Conduct 2](https://youtu.be/2A5eBRoAv6Y?feature=shared&t=596)

 ## Tackle / kicks